 Time Differences in Summer

-- You can flush paper down most toilets but in some places this may flood the premises.
+In most bathrooms you can flush paper down the toilet, but in some places this may flood the premises.
 This is the case in much of İstanbul's old city.
 If you're not sure, play it safe and dispose of the paper in the bin provided.
 Signs often advise patrons to use the bin.
 This may seem slightly gross to the uninitiated, but many Turks (as well as people from other Middle Eastern and Asian countries) use a jet spray of water to clean themselves after defecating, applying paper to pat dry.
 The used paper is thus just damp, rather than soiled.

 Regional Tourist Offices